alta3/llm-the-alta3-way/README.md

    }
    ```

+    > This will take approx. 30 Minutes to complete.
+    >
+    > **IMPORTANT** -- As of 4/11 -- An issue with the Paperspace VM was noted to case an error which impacts the **APT** Package Manager.
+Exact steps to correct were not recorded, however your instructor will know what to do.
+If/When you encounter this issue, please inform your instructor.

 0. System reboot is required because cuda-drivers are reinstalled.

    ```bash
    sudo systemctl reboot
    ```

+    > It may take a few minutes to restart the VM.
+If your SSH connection fails, try again after a few minutes.

 0. Run `nvcc --version` and `nvidia-smi` to verify versions.